huntzhan/GeekCMS/README.md

 ### Responsibility of GeekCMS and Themes

-From the view of theme(in short, **theme = templates + plugins**) developers, GeekCMS is a *platform* with various tools and protocals which would be helpful for plugin and theme development.
-It's important to know that, GeekCMS is a **plugin driven tool.
+From the view of theme(in short, **theme = templates + plugins**) developers, GeekCMS is a platform with various tools and protocals which would could theme development.
+For users, GeekCMS is a **theme driven tool, means that without a theme, GeekCMS can do nothing!**

-Without a theme, GeekCMS can do nothing!**
+Unlike pelican, GeekCMS do not define what **template** really is.

 ### Theme/Plugin Protocal